shrujaig14/Samwad/README.md

 - With this, you can keep a check on how much time your child spends on WhatsApp and whether he is using WhatsApp in odd hours like late at night.

 - The word cloud, most common words, and emoji analysis can help you understand the tonality of a conversation to get insights into his behavior and personality changes.

-Samwad is the perfect tool to bridge the communication gap between parents and children in their teenage by helping parents track the behavioral and personality changes as well as the mental health of their children.